Updated March 20, 2023

 This returns a document that contains an array of distinct values.

-These indexes the text when stored in a collection. $text query operator is used to perform text searches on a collection.
-To find all documents containing the phrase “Politics issue,” this operator can be used.
+This indexes the text when stored in a collection.
+The $text query operator performs text searches on a collection.
+For example, to find all documents containing the phrase “Politics issue,” this operator can be used.

-- Many Supported Platform: MongoDB supports wide varieties of platforms: Windows, Ubuntu, Debian, Solaris, macOS.
-This makes it very popular among developers.
+- Many Supported Platforms: It supports a wide variety of platforms, including Windows, Ubuntu, Debian, Solaris, and macOS, making it popular among developers.

-- Agility: With quickly evolving needs of requirement, the flexible data model is needed to address all those.
-Fixed schema-based data model can’t address that all, schema-less data model MongoDB makes itself popular because of its ability to scale and its nature of highly dynamic in nature.
-It’s exceptionally easy to add or change fields in MongoDB.
+- Agility: With constantly evolving requirements, a flexible data model is needed to address them.
+A fixed schema-based data model cannot address all such requirements, but MongoDB’s schema-less data model allows it to scale and be highly dynamic.
+It is also easy to add or change fields in MongoDB.

-- Faster Access to Data: Due to its nature of using the internal memory for the storage, it provides fast access to the data.
+- Faster Access to Data: It uses the storage’s internal memory, which provides fast access to data.

-Here are certainly important skills that are required from a person specialized in MongoDB:
+The following skills are required from a person specialized in MongoDB:

-- One should be aware of ways to optimally implementing the backup and recovery
+- One should be aware of ways to optimally implement backup and recovery.

-- One should be able to develop the Proof of concept around MongoDB and its API’s
+- The person should be able to develop the proof of concept around MongoDB and its APIs.

-- It also required that MongoDB person should be aware of methodologies, and potential limitations of MongoDB.
+- It also required that the person is aware of the methodologies and potential limitations of MongoDB.

 NoSQL is the need of the era.
-With rapid changing and huge scalability demand, NoSQL is the ultimate solution any organization can think of.
-Here we are listing some benefits of using MongoDB, which help you think of relevant cases:
+With rapid changes and huge scalability demand, NoSQL is the ultimate solution any organization can think of.

 - Supports Heterogeneous data